Recelis/DAL/notes/Parenting/Parenting.md

 ### Dismissive Attachment Style

 Instead of seeing to your needs, people expected you to meet theirs or they abused you, didn't give you anything, or caused physical harm.
 See others as a source of harm.
 No empathy.

+## Good Mental Health

+Building good mental health means forming a strong bond between parent and child.
+To do this, we start by learning about the give and take turn-taking of communication.
+Where we talk and expect to be listened to and given our full attention.
+Parents who are constantly on their phones may detract from their children's mental health because the number one priority is on their phone.